CZ 807

 The CZ 807 is a Czech modular dual-calibre assault rifle originally developed by Česká zbrojovka Uherský Brod for the Indian Armed Forces.
-The modular design of rifle allows operators to quickly change calibre of weapon to either 5.56×45 mm or 7.62×39 mm.
-The rifle was announced by the company in 2013 at an event in Liberec.
+The modular design of the rifle allows operators to quickly change the calibre to either 5.56×45mm or 7.62×39mm.

+The CZ 807 was announced by the CZUB in 2013 at an event in Liberec.
 However, in June 2015, the Indian tender was scrapped.

-Description
+Design details

-The CZ 807 is derived from the CZ 805 BREN series of rifles.
+The CZ 807 is based from the CZ 805 BREN and CZ BREN 2.
 The basic characteristics of the rifle are that it is a piston operated, gas-driven select-fire rifle of dual calibres.
 The ambidextrous charging handle is easy to change sides on.
 It has a modular design, with an aluminium alloy upper receiver and polymer lower receiver/fire control group.
 The bolt is a multi-lug type riding in a bolt carrier, locking into a barrel extension.
 The system is balanced well, and designed to meet the most rigorous requirements.

 The materials used are fire-resistant, impact-resistant, and damage-resistant.
 The controls are accessible from both sides.
 Other characteristics include folding telescopic stock and interchangeable backstraps in three sizes.

-Calibre Conversion
+Calibre conversion

-Changing calibre of CZ 807 assault rifle is simple: the barrel assembly, bolt and firing pin, and the magazine are changed out in a field safe operation at the unit level.
-The trigger group of the CZ 807 has a magazine well that is for the 7.62×39 mm magazines.
-To convert to 5.56×45 mm, the only item needed for the lower (Trigger group) is the magazine well insert.
+Changing calibre of CZ 807 assault rifle is simple: the barrel assembly, bolt and firing pin, and the magazine are changed out in a field-safe operation at the unit level.
+The trigger group of the CZ 807 has a magazine well that is for the 7.62×39mm magazines.
+To convert to 5.56×45mm, the only item needed for the lower (trigger group) is the magazine well insert.

 Variants

-The CZ 807 is available in two calibers:
+The CZ 807 is available in two calibres: